pikim/grav-plugin-events/README.md

 ### DateTools Plugin

 Be sure to checkout the [DateTools Plugin](https://github.com/kalebheitzman/grav-plugin-datetools).
 This plugin uses DateTools to filter date ranges on collection in twig templates.

+### Todo

+- properly implement recurring events.
+Currently the ics-parser has an issue with recurring events ([#196](https://github.com/u01jmg3/ics-parser/issues/196) & [#231](https://github.com/u01jmg3/ics-parser/issues/231)).
+As a workaround a folder for each occurence of an event is created and the folders are prefixed with month and day.